satijalab/AzimuthAPI/README.md

 # PanAzimuth

-An R package providing an interface to the Pan-Azimuth Web API for single-cell RNA sequencing analysis.
+An R package providing an interface to the Pan-Azimuth annotation tool for single-cell RNA sequencing analysis.

 ## Installation